WeblateOrg/weblate/docs/admin/projects.rst

     It's usually good idea to disable this for monolingual translations unless you are using same IDs across whole project.
+Post-update script
+    One of scripts defined in :setting:`POST_UPDATE_SCRIPTS` which is executed after receiving update.
+This can be used to update the translation files.
 Pre-commit script
     One of scripts defined in :setting:`PRE_COMMIT_SCRIPTS` which is executed before commit.
 This can be used to generate some metadata about translation